linkdd/tcp2canopsis/README.rst

        "ssl-key": "server.key"
    }}

-Then, instead of ``telnet``, use this command to test the connector :
+Then, instead of ``telnet``, use this command to test the connector:

 .. code-block::